Improve your financial standing

 • Improved Financial Standing: Successfully refinancing your mortgage during bankruptcy can demonstrate financial responsibility and can be a positive step towards improving your financial health.

-• Flexibility: With an FHA, you can refinance up to 96.5% of the property’s value with a rate/term refinance.
+• Flexibility: With an FHA mortgage, you can refinance up to 96.5% of the property’s value with a rate/term refinance.

 Everyone’s situation is unique.
 Connect with a JVM Lending mortgage expert to see how a refinance could benefit you and discuss your refinancing goals.